gustavomondron/twik-for-chrome/README.md

 Twik works in a different way.
 You have to provide a private key that will be stored in the computer, and think of a strong master key that will not be stored anywhere.
 Any time you need to generate a password for a website, you must type your master key.
 The combination of the master key, the private key, and the website will be used to generate a unique, strong password.
 Since passwords are generated each time, even if one of them is compromised the rest would be safe.
 Twik integrates with the web browser: you type your master key in the website form and Twik will replace it with the website password automatically.

-Twik is compatible with Password Hasher Plus, a Chrome extension by Eric Woodruff that follows the same principles for generating strong passwords.
-You can use the same private and master keys to generate the same passwords on your desktop browser.

-Twik is also available as an Android application.
+Twik is also available as an [Android application](https://play.google.com/store/apps/details?id=com.reddyetwo.hashmypass.app).

 Twik features include:
 - Several profiles, each with its own private key and settings.